 The quick answer is no. You should only go about two thirds to three-quarters of the way through the cork with any given wine opener.
 This is because if you go all the way through, you may puncture the “wine-side” of the cork which leads to cork getting inside the wine itself.

-The best way to control how far you go is to always have at least one turn left on your corkscrew.
+TIP: The best way to control how far you go is to always have at least one turn left on your corkscrew.
 If you do puncture the cork and get it in the wine, it won’t necessarily render your bottle useless.
 You’ll just find the texture of the wine less enjoyable.

 Which type of wine opener is best for an old wine collection?